adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Get a AD user properties information from the domain email.
 And get from an array of emails.

 #### 26.Get-ADUsers-LastWhenCreated
 - Get the AD users created in the last 30 days.
-We can filter by name with findstr.
+We can filter by name with findstr for a more specific result.